BlackGoku36/ZigCPURasterizer/README.md

 Lion (New | Debug):
 Frame Time (Min - Max): 92 - 118
 Avg.
 Time (Min - Max): 107.01357 - 112.09677

+Note: There wasn't any (apparent) performance improvement from using new datastructure compared to used zigimg directly.
+Most of the improvements is from moving image operation (normal map [0, 1] -> [-1, 1] and albedo's srgb -> linear) conversions.